 If the driver is suspended and resumed it reconfigures and re-registers with KCF.
-This would happen on a suspend/resume cycle or during live migration or system reconfiguration.
+This would happen on a suspend/resume cycle or during live migration.

 It is a completely internal to Solaris function that can't be used outside of the cryptographic framework.

 It computes a new random value, which is stored in x_j; updates XKEY.XSEED_j is additional input.In principle, we should protect XKEY, perhaps by placing it in non-paged memory, but we aways clobber XKEY with fresh entropy just before we use it and step 3d irreversibly updates it just after we use it.
 The only risk is that if an attacker captured the state while the entropy generator was broken, the attacker could predict future values.
 There are two cases: